mekty2012/Deep-Learning-Theory/Theory.md

 <https://www.arxiv.org/abs/2109.11354>

-Prove taht operator NNs of bounded width and arbitrary depth are universal approximators for continuous nonlinear operators.
+Prove that operator NNs of bounded width and arbitrary depth are universal approximators for continuous nonlinear operators.

 ### Convolutional Rectifier Networks as Generalized Tensor Decompositions